 immersion – Actively involve participants through interaction.

-The six elements seen above, inspiration, intrigue, influence, impression, interruption and immersion work in concert to create more engaging experiences for participants.
+The six elements are seen above, inspiration, intrigue, influence, impression, interruption, and immersion work in concert to create more engaging experiences for participants.
 And more engaging experiences produce a higher return on your investment.

 4. You’re not innovating

 “Many event owners and their teams are insecure about the actual performance of their event.
 Are we innovative?
 Are we delivering enough to each stakeholder?
 Do our stakeholders get real value out of the event?
 How do I know when the balance is positive?
 When should my event grow?
 Experienced Event Design teams are capable of coding and decoding event success and can pinpoint exactly where innovation is happening (or not),” said Janssen.

 Innovative.
 Call it a buzzword if you want, but what company wants to become antiquated?
 While not every business can be the Google of their industry, they can take calculated risks, especially when it comes to meetings and events.
 With live audiences, and if you ask for feedback in productive ways, you’ll be able to receive actionable insights directly from your target audience.
 And audience members love giving feedback.
 They want to feel like their opinion matters and if they can help you co-create your product, meeting, or service, they’ll have even more stake in seeing it through.